 Our signature birth preparation course for overly anxious minds is a life changing mindset training programme for expectant Mums.
-Comprising of an intensive eight-week online antenatal course plus weekly LIVE group Q&A sessions, the birth anxiety breakthrough formula has helped 100's of women birth calmly, confidently and courageously.
-Combines Cognitive Behavioural Therapy (CBT) & Hypnobirthing The Positive Birth Formula is multi layered approach to reducing anxiety in pregnancy, preparing for a positive birth and giving you the self insight needed to remain anxiety free in Motherhood too.
+Comprising of an intensive eight-week online antenatal course plus weekly LIVE group Q&A sessions, The Positive Birth Formula has helped 100's of women birth calmly, confidently and courageously.
+Combines Antenatal Education, Mindset Training & Hypnobirthing The Positive Birth Formula is multi layered approach to reducing anxiety in pregnancy, preparing for a positive birth and giving you the self insight needed to remain anxiety free in Motherhood too.
 1:2:1 & Group Coaching Options available.

 Hypnobirthing Workshops & Home Study Course - What if you could achieve a calm birth regardless of where and how?

 Our hypnobirthing workshops & home study course is an advanced hypnobirthing antenatal course.
 With step-by-step guides, practice exercises and how-to's on how to make hypnobirthing practically foolproof.
 ENROL NOW Throughout the year we hold various events and workshops in Essex and Lincolnshire to help you and your partner prepare for birth.

 LEARN MORE About Our Workshops in Essex & Lincolnshire

 Relax, unwind and prepare for a calmer, more comfortable birth with our Positively Blooming Birth MP3 collection.